Cisco boosts virtual networking with vCider acquisition

-VCider, a privately held company founded in 2010, specializes in offering products that let organizations create virtual private networks and link data centres.
+VCider, a privately held company founded in 2010, specializes in offering products that let organizations create virtual private networks and link data centers.

 Cisco, which plans to integrate vCider into its cloud computing unit, did not disclose financial terms.

-Cisco has been sounding out potential acquisitions in the virtualized networking market for some time but in July lost out to joint-venture partner VMware Iv, which bought technology start-up Nicira for 1.05 billion.
+Cisco has been sounding out potential acquisitions in the virtualized networking market for some time but in July lost out to joint-venture partner VMware Iv (VMW.N), which bought technology start-up Nicira for 1.05 billion.

 Nicira like vCider is focused on software defined networking (SDN), a technology that some analysts see as a threat to Cisco's core business.